 New methods and frameworks are being developed around agile almost every day.
 There is Scrum of Scrums, Scrumban, LeSS, SAFe, Nexus, DAD, Spotify Model, DSDM, Kanban or XP and many more.
-But do you understand and implement all of them?
-There are a few black sheep in the agile family that cannot be cataloged, albeit are very interesting because of their extremely disruptive and unusual features.
+But, do you understand and implement all of them?
+There are a few black sheep in the agile family that cannot be cataloged, still are very interesting because of their extremely disruptive and unusual features.
 Let's take a quick look at some of them.

 1. Breaking Scrum

 When Scrum is introduced in your team, you must overcome the usual challenges.
 As the speed increases from sprint to sprint, the team must implements its user stories regularly to the satisfaction of its stakeholders.
 However, scrum might not be as successful in every set-up since it often hinders with a familiar culture, moreover, the limitation become evident after sometime.